Major U.S. Chicken Producer Monitors Wastewater System 24/7

 Sentinel System Monitors Conditions in Mobile NOAA Research Vehicle

-The mission of the National Oceanic and Atmospheric Administration’s (NOAA) Global Monitoring Division (GMD) is to acquire, evaluate and make publicly available accurate long-term records of atmospheric gases, aerosol particles, clouds and surface radiation in a manner that allows the causes and consequences of change to be understood.
+The mission of the National Oceanic and Atmospheric Administration’s (NOAA) Global Monitoring Division (GMD) is to acquire, evaluate and make publicly available accurate long-term records of atmospheric gases, aerosol particles, clouds, and surface radiation.
+They must provide these records in a manner that allows the causes and consequences of change to be understood.

 Remote Monitoring System Prevents Wastewater Disasters in Knox, Indiana